michaelewens/nostrand_train/replit.md

 **Key Features**:
 - Real-time A and C train departures from Nostrand Ave (stop A46N)
+- Train line filter: Toggle between viewing A trains or C trains (defaults to A)
 - Live countdown timers updating every second
 - Automatic data refresh every 30 seconds
 - Manual refresh capability
-- Displays next 5 upcoming trains to Manhattan
+- Displays next 5 upcoming trains for the selected line to Manhattan

 ## User Preferences